CamerataMusica/website/content/pages/FAQ.md

-Submissions will not be returned unless accompanied by a SSAE.
+Submissions will not be returned unless accompanied by a stamped self-addressed envelope.